Wolastoqiyik Sisters in Spirit 2018 Days of Awareness - October 1st - 6th, 2018

 Time: 3PM - Feast to follow

-As a result of fundraising efforts over the last few years, the Wolastoqiyik Sisters in Spirit would like to offer one $500 bursary to an Indigneous student who is currently enrolled in post-secondary education.
-It is our hope that this bursary will support the selected Indigenous student in accomplishing their future endeavors.
+In partnership with Whisper N Thunder and Madawaska Maliseet First Nation, the Wolastoqiyik Sisters in Spirit is proud to offer two $500 bursaries to Indigenous students who are currently enrolled in post-secondary education.
+It is our hope that these bursaries will support the selected Indigenous students in accomplishing their future endeavors.

 • Preference may be given to applicants who are pursuing post-secondary education in